spring-projects/spring-data-rest/doc/configuring_path.md

 ### Hiding certain Repositories, query methods, or fields

 You may not want a certain Repository, a query method on a Repository, or a field of your entity to be exported at all.
-To tell the exporter to not export your these items, annotate them with `@RestResource` and set `exported = false`.
+To tell the exporter to not export these items, annotate them with `@RestResource` and set `exported = false`.

 For example, to skip exporting a Repository: